MAT 350: Linear Independence

 • In our discussion on spans, we considered whether a collection of \(m\)-component vectors spanned all of \(\mathbb{R}^m\)

-• For example, does a set of three vectors from \(\mathbb{R}^3\) span all of \(\mathbb{R}^3\)?) and, when not, we tried to determine the geometry of the space spanned by the vectors.
+• For example, does a set of three vectors from \(\mathbb{R}^3\) span all of \(\mathbb{R}^3\)?
+When not, we tried to determine the geometry of the space spanned by the vectors.

 • It is natural now to start considering whether we can remove any vectors from a collection without changing its span.